Marc Cohn: Early life

-Cohn was born on July 5, 1959, in Cleveland, Ohio to a Jewish family.
-He graduated from Beachwood High School in Beachwood, Ohio, a Cleveland suburb.
-Cohn learned to play guitar and started writing songs when he was in junior high school, playing and singing with a local band called Doanbrook Hotel.
+As a child, Cohn became "obsessed" with the Beatles, the Rolling Stones, Van Morrison, and the Band.
+He learned to play guitar and started writing songs when he was in junior high school, playing and singing with a local band called Doanbrook Hotel.
+In 1977, Cohn graduated from Beachwood High School in Beachwood, Ohio, a Cleveland suburb.
 While attending Oberlin College, he taught himself to play the piano.
-He transferred to UCLA and began to perform in Los Angeles-area coffeehouses.